 From the 2010 emission inventory, the standard factor for natural gas was changed from 2.34 kg/Sm3 to 1.99 kg/Sm3.
 In practice, this factor is only used for consumption of dry gas outside the energy sector.
 The old factor reflected offshore combustion of rich gas.
-For the latter emissions, reported figures are now used in the inventory.
+For the latter emissions, reported figures, based on field specific emission factors, are now used in the inventory.

 Biofuels for transport are not handled as separate fuels.
 The consumption is included with gasoline and autodiesel.
-The CO_2 factors for these fuels are adjusted annually according to the biofuel content.
+The CO2 factors for these fuels are adjusted annually according to the biofuel content.